Spanish ministers argue over austerity measures

 His disagreement with Montoro has been discussed in government circles for two months.

-Spanish utilities have for years been subsidised by the central government, creating a 24 billion euro tariff deficit that it now has to eliminate by the end of 2013.
+Spanish utilities have for years been subsidized by the central government, creating a 24 billion euro tariff deficit that it now has to eliminate by the end of 2013.

 A new regulatory framework for the energy sector was planned for the first half of the year but has been postponed until after the summer.
 Powerful lobbying against the proposed reforms by both conventional and renewable electricity generating firms has contributed to the delay.